 What is the new Immigration Healthcare Surcharge (IHS) for non EEA students?

-From April 6th 2015 all non-EEA national students (except Australian and New Zealander*) who will need to pay a healthcare surcharge as part of their student visa application:
+From April 6th 2015 all non-EEA national students (except Australian and New Zealanders*) who will need to pay a healthcare surcharge as part of their student visa application:

 - If you’re making an immigration application online you pay the healthcare surcharge as part of the application process.
 You must complete the payment and return to the online immigration application in less than 30 minutes.